 3. Know how to vote

 Many cities and counties across Utah have opted in for mail-in ballots, which must be returned before the election day.
 However, voting in person is still an option.
-Check your city clerk or recorder’s office to find out how to vote in your area.
+Check with your County Clerk to find out how to vote in your area.
 For a primer on how mail-in ballots work, check out this video from the Utah Association of Counties.

 4. Know who can vote in what primary